 African art > African statues : tribal fetish, maternity > Baoulé statue

-The "inverted doubles" in African art sculptures in Baule
+The "inverted doubles" in the sculptures of African tribal art of the Baule

 Watch the video

-About sixty ethnic groups inhabit Côte d'Ivoire, including the Baoulé, in the center, Akans from Ghana, people of the savannah, practicing hunting and agriculture as well as the Gouro from whom they borrowed ritual cults and masks. sculpted.
+About sixty ethnic groups populate the Ivory Coast, including the Baoulé,in the center, Akans from Ghana, people of the savannah, practicing hunting and agriculture just like the Gouro from whom they borrowed ritual cults and sculpted masks.

-Two types of statues are produced by the Baoulé , Baulé , within the ritual framework: The Waka-Sona , "being of wood" statues in baoulé, evoke a assié oussou , being of the earth.
-They are part of a type of statues intended to be used as a medium tool by komien diviners, the latter being selected by the asye usu spirits in order to communicate revelations from the hereafter.
-The second type of statues are the "husbands" of the hereafter, male, the Blolo bian or female, the blolo bia , which are akin to a quest of fullness by seeking homage to his idealized sexual opposite.
+Two types of statues are produced by the Baoulé , Baulé, in the ritual framework: The Waka-Sona statues, "being of wood" in Baoulé, evoke an assié oussou, being of the earth.
+They are part of a type of statues intended to be used as a medium tool by the diviners komien , the latter being selected by the spirits asye usu in order to communicate revelations from the beyond.
+The second type of statues are the "spouses" of the afterlife, male, the Blolo bian or female, the blolo bia, idealized sexual opposite.

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (17.5 loyalty points = 17.5 euros) which you can use towards your next purchase